 As resources stretch, we see more discussions around B2B telehealth and AI-powered monitoring tools that allow healthcare providers to track patient health remotely and in real-time.
 Christopher, CEO of Fast Layne Solutions agrees.
 “We just completed a deal to offer a standalone, Bluetooth-enabled telehealth app with all the base features for up to six months for free to help doctors and their patients get through the pandemic.”

-Furthermore, B2B medical suppliers can benefit from legislative disruption as well.
+Furthermore, the digital transformation in healthcare allows B2B medical suppliers to benefit from legislative disruption as well.
 While policymakers debate the implications of China supplying 90% of critical US medicine, domestic suppliers can potentially expect new opportunities in this sphere.